 Christmas is the most universally recognized holiday in the modern world.
 The holiday is celebrated on the 25th of December, and for many it is considered the most joyous time of the year.
-But where did it all begin?
+But when was the beginning of Christmas?

 Saturnalia and the Merging Christianity

 As many holidays, part of Christmas celebrations that finds its root in pagan holidays.
 The Romans were among the first to have a Christmas like celebrations when they celebrated Saturnalia.
 Saturnalia was a holiday to honor the god Saturn, who was the god of agriculture, wealth, and liberation.
 Saturnalia was a celebration that occurred from December 17-25, and was marked as a period of lawlessness.
 Courts were closed and no punishments could be handed out.
 Historians have documented this time as a dark period in Roman society.
 There were rumors of human sacrifice and of the people eating human shaped cookies.

 In the fourth century, Christians were wanting to claim Saturnalia and erase its hedonistic ways and incorporate it into a newer more Christian friendly holiday.
 This is why the then Pope, declared that the birthday of Jesus Christ would be marked as the 25th of December.

 It was due to the original pagan roots, that many different sects of Christianity thought that celebrating Christmas was a sin.
 It was one of the leading arguments that Puritans used to separate themselves from the rest of Christianity.
 In fact, Christmas was illegal in Massachusetts from the year 1659-1681 because they felt it was ungodly to celebrate a holiday that had been combined with pagan ancestry.